Caesurus/foreign-dlopen/README.md

 1. Suppose you have a perfect, closed world application.
 Statically linked of course.
-2. But you want to go out to ~~dirty~~ bustling outside world (in other words, let your application, or users of your appplication, to dlopen() outside shared libraries).
+2. But you want to go out to ~~dirty~~ bustling outside world (in other words, let your application, or users of your application, to dlopen() outside shared libraries).
-3. There're absolutely no expectations or stipulations about which libc is used by those shared libraries.
+3. There are absolutely no expectations or stipulations about which libc is used by those shared libraries.
 In particular, there's no expectations that libc of your application and external shared lib are the same.
 Or that you know which libc is used by external lib at all.
 For example,